alicewriteswrongs/dotfiles/README.markdown

 and [inconsolata for powerline](https://github.com/powerline/fonts)) to get my dev environment the way I like it.

 Anyway, you may find it helpful!
-I use Debian testing, but I imagine it should work ok (or at least give you a starting off point) for any other Debian-related distro (ubuntu, etc).
+I use Arch, but I imagine it should work ok (or at least give you a starting off point) for any other distro.